render-TheVoid/deepsynth-ai/README.md

 # DeepSynth

-**DeepSynth** is a web-based chatbot powered by a **local LLM** (Ollama Deepseek-R1 1.5B, distilled 4-bit quantized model).
+**DeepSynth** is a web-based chatbot powered by a **local LLM** (Google's DeepMind Gemma 3 4B, distilled 4-bit quantized model).
 It allows users to chat locally with the model and download their conversation logs as JSON.
 No database is required — all data is handled in-memory or exported from the frontend.

 ---

 ## Features

-- **Local LLM Integration:** Uses `deepseek-r1:1.5b` locally for fast, private inference.
+- **Local LLM Integration:** Uses `Google's DeepMind Gemma 3 4B` locally for fast, private inference.
 - **Frontend:** Built with React.js and styled using Tailwind CSS.
 Handles chat UI and JSON export.
 - **Backend:** Node.js + Express.js handles chat messages to the local model and validates JWT tokens.
 - **Authentication:** Secured user login via Auth0 SPA + JWT backend, providing protected endpoints for chat.